To get Redis keys and values using the command prompt, we can use the

 We can retrieve Redis key values using patterns with the

-command or the SCAN
+KEYS command or the SCAN command.
+It depends

 on what we need for performance and flexibility.